damianhakert/damianhakert.github.io/source/handbook/sales/vision-demo/index.html.md

 Let’s go to our Mattermost client.
 We can get there from our OpenShift dashboard.
 Mattermost is an open source Slack alternative that comes bundled with GitLab.
 Because of the tight integration, I can use GitLab single-sign-on and it’ll know who I am.

-> * Go to OpenShift and select GitLab project https://openshift.tanukionline.com:8443/console/project/gitlab/overview
+> * Go to OpenShift and select the GitLab project [https://openshift.tanukionline.com:8443/console/project/gitlab/overview](https://openshift.tanukionline.com:8443/console/project/gitlab/overview)
 > * Click [Mattermost URL](http://mattermost.tanukionline.com) (second application, top right)
 > * Sign up with GitLab
 > * Authorize

 Let’s create a new team.

-*TODO: Automate this*
+*TODO: Automate the setup of the team and channel*

 > * Create a new team: tanuki.
 Press Next.
 Press Finish.

 And create a channel for our project.

-*TODO: Automate this*

 > * Create a new channel by clicking the + icon in the sidebar: www.
 Press 'Create new channel'